angelozerr/tern.orion/README.md

 [tern.js](https://github.com/marijnh/tern) is a stand-alone code-analysis engine for JavaScript written in Javascript.

 [Orion](http://www.eclipse.org/orion/) is an Open Source Platform For Cloud Based Development.
-It provides a a standalone code editor written in JavaScript (built-editor.js and built-editor.css).
+It provides a standalone code editor written in JavaScript (built-editor.js and built-editor.css).

 **tern.orion** gives you the capability to use [tern.js](https://github.com/marijnh/tern) in a [Orion](http://www.eclipse.org/orion/) editor like the [CodeMirror Tern addon](http://ternjs.net/doc/demo.html)